Black Founders: The Forten Family of Philadelphia

 - 360-Degree Virtual Tour: Black Founders will be made available to virtual visitors from around the world through a 360-degree virtual tour, which is scheduled to launch in Spring 2023 and will remain permanently available online.

-- Audio Tour: An audio tour (along with transcriptions) will be available on sanitized hand-held devices for $5 for general admission visitors and $3 for Museum Members.
+- Audio Tour: An audio tour, along with transcriptions, is available on sanitized hand-held devices for $5 for general admission visitors and $3 for Museum Members.

-- Exhibition Catalog: A richly illustrated exhibition catalog will be available for purchase in the Museum Shop and online.
+- Exhibition Catalog: A richly illustrated exhibition catalog is available for purchase in the Museum Shop and online.

-- Guided & Walking Tours: For adults, 60-minute guided tours of the exhibition will be available for private bookings and 45-minute guided tours will be available for student and youth groups.
+- Guided & Walking Tours: For adults, 60-minute guided tours of the exhibition are available for private bookings and 45-minute guided tours are available for student and youth groups.
 A guided virtual tour of the special exhibit will also be available.
 To book, contact [email protected] or 267.579.3623.
-A James Forten-themed neighborhood walking tour will introduce visitors to sites that were important to Forten’s life and legacy, including the site of his family’s home near Fourth and Lombard Streets.
+A Black Founders-themed neighborhood walking tour introduces visitors to sites of the city's Black history in the Revolutionary era, including the site of James Forten's family home near Fourth and Lombard Streets and Mother Bethel AME Church.

-- Educator Resources: For students and teachers, virtual distance learning programs and virtual and onsite teacher professional development opportunities based on Black Founders will be available in 2023.
-An educator resource guide, along with modular activities, high-quality images, ready-made worksheets, and a map of Forten’s Philadelphia will be available for free on the Museum’s website.
-Limited printed copies will also be available.
+- Educator Resources: For students and teachers, virtual distance learning programs and virtual and onsite teacher professional development opportunities based on Black Founders are available.
+An educator resource guide, along with modular activities, high-quality images, ready-made worksheets, and a map of Forten’s Philadelphia are now available for free.
+Limited printed copies are also available.

 - Group Visits: Group tickets are available at a discounted price.
 To book, contact [email protected] or 267.579.3623.